gurjot-dev/hello-world/README.md

-# Hello, I'm Gurjot!

-## About me
+# This Week

+## What I want to learn

-- I'm learning to code and use AI
+- How to use Github efficently
-- I'm in 7th grade
-- I live in [Chesterfield]

-## What I'm learning

-- GitHub and Git
-- Python programming
-- How AI works
+- How to navigate
+- And easy shortcuts